cdent/gabbi/docs/source/handlers.rst

 called once before the loop that calls ``action`` is run.
 ``preprocess`` is passed the current test instance which may be modified in place if required.
-One possible reason to do this would be to process the ``test.output`` into another form only once rather than per test assertion.
+One possible reason to do this would be to process the ``test.output`` into another form (e.g. a parsed DOM) only once rather than per test assertion.
+Since ``ResponseHandler`` classes will run in an unpredictable order it is best to add new attributes on the test instance instead of changing the value of existing attributes.